lanl/PyBNF/docs/algorithms.rst

 .. _alg-mcmc:

-Markov Chain Monte Carlo
+Metropolis-Hastings MCMC
 ------------------------

 Algorithm
 ^^^^^^^^^
-Markov chain Monte Carlo is a Bayesian method in which points in parameter space are sampled with a frequency proportional to the probability that the parameter set is correct given the data.
+Metropolis-Hastings Markov chain Monte Carlo (MCMC) is a Bayesian method in which points in parameter space are sampled with a frequency proportional to the probability that the parameter set is correct given the data.
 The result is a probability distribution over parameter space that expresses the likelihood of each possible parameter set.
 With this algorithm, we obtain not just a point estimate of the best fit, but a means to quantify the uncertainty in each parameter value.

-When running Markov chain Monte Carlo, PyBNF outputs additional files containing this probability distribution information.
+When running MCMC, PyBNF outputs additional files containing this probability distribution information.
 The files in ``Results/Histograms/`` give histograms of the marginal probability distributions for each free parameter.
 The files ``credible##.txt`` (e.g., ``credible95.txt``) use the marginal histogram for each parameter to calculate a *credible interval* - an interval in which the parameter value is expected to fall with the specified probability (e.g. 95%).
 Finally, ``samples.txt`` contains all parameter sets sampled over the course of the fitting run, allowing the user to perform further custom analysis on the sampled probability distribution.

 Parallelization
 ^^^^^^^^^^^^^^^
-Markov chain Monte Carlo is not an inherently parallel algorithm.
+Metropolis-Hastings is not an inherently parallel algorithm.
 In the Markov chain, we need to know the current state before proposing the next one.
 However, PyBNF supports running several independent Markov chains by specifying the number of chains with the ``population_size`` key.
 All samples from all parallel chains are pooled to obtain a better estimate of the final posterior probability distribution.

 Note that each chain must independently go through the burn-in period, but after the burn-in, your rate of sampling will be improved proportional to the number of parallel chains in your run.